zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\end{bmatrix}.
 $$

-As it turns out, the magnitude is independent of the state of the incident wave:
+As it turns out, this magnitude is independent of the state of the incident wave:

 $$ \tag{18.31}
 \begin{aligned}